-A general calculus course primarily for business students.
-Topics include algebraic, exponential, and logarithmic functions and their graphs; an intuitive approach to limits; differentiation; integration; and functions of several variables.
-Major emphasis is on applications in business, economics, and the life sciences.
-The course is not open for credit to students who have a grade of C or better in MATH 181 or equivalent.
-PREREQUISITE(S): A grade of C or better in MATH 050 appropriate score on mathematics assessment test, or consent of department.
-Assessment Level(s): ENGL 101/ ENGL 101A or AELW 940/ELAI 990, READ 120 or AELR 930/ELAR 980.
+Differential and integral calculus with applications in business, economics, social and the life sciences.
+Topics include functions and their graphs, constructing mathematical models, the derivative and its applications, the integral and its applications, exponential and logarithmic functions, and functions of several variables.
+This course is recommended for business majors and does not fulfill the calculus requirement for most science or engineering degrees.
+This course is not open for credit to students who have a grade of C or better in MATH 181 or equivalent.
+PREREQUISITE(S): A grade of C or better in MATH 050, appropriate score on mathematics assessment test, or consent of department.
+Assessment Level(s): ENGL 101/ ENGL 011 or AELW 940/ ELAI 990, READ 120 or AELR 930/ELAR 980.
 Four hours each week.
 Formerly MA 160.